hronn95/Underground_methanogenesis/README.md

 # Underground_methanogenesis
-IPython Notebooks corresponding to the master thesis "Optimal Gas Composition Estimation for Underground Methanogenesis: By means of Mathematical Modelling"
+IPython Notebooks corresponding to the master thesis "Optimal Gas Composition Estimation for Underground Methanogenesis by means of Mathematical Modelling"